loganthorneloe/loganthorneloe.github.io/content/posts/social_media_problem/index.md

 # they start out great and all converge
 # how do we fix this
 # no social media is genuine interaction

+# not an issue with the user, an issue with the platform